srImathE satakOpAya nama:

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

 In this pAsuram, the summary of the first padhigam (decad) is explained.
-In this first pAsuram, the existence of unlimited auspicious qualities, unconditional mercy, controlling the nithyasUris and having eternal auspicious forms – all of these which reveal the supremacy of emperumAn is revealed.
+In this first pAsuram, the existence of unlimited auspicious qualities, unconditional mercy, controlling the nithyasUris and having eternal auspicious forms – all of which reveal the supremacy of emperumAn, are revealed.
 Having said so, nammAzhwAr directs his heart to always serve such emperumAn.

 Highlights from periyavAchchAn piLLai‘s introduction

 Very similar to nanjIyar‘s introduction.

-nammAzhwAr first highlights the 3 main favours that are done by emperumAn towards him.
+nammAzhwAr first highlights the 3 main favours which are done by emperumAn towards him.
 First emperumAn favoured AzhwAr by showing his true nature of being filled with auspicious qualities.
 Then, even though AzhwAr did not have anything on his side, emperumAn blessed him with divine knowledge and devotion towards him out of his causeless mercy.
 Then he showed that he is the master of nithyasUris.
 Being favoured like this, AzhwAr directs his heart to come and serve him eternally.

 AzhwAr asks his heart to bow down to bhagavAn to be uplifted.
-Just like when a river starts flooding nearby fields, the trees which stay still will be uprooted but the plants, etc., which bend and tackle the flood will survive, after understanding the glories of bhagavAn, if one bows down in front of him, he will be uplifted.
+When a river starts flooding nearby fields, the trees which stay still will be uprooted while the plants etc., which bend and tackle the flood, will survive.
+In the same way, after understanding the glories of bhagavAn, if one bows down in front of him, he will be uplifted.